-If the total concentration of components indicated with GPI fragrances is changed, but still remains <5 %, no update is required.
+If the total concentration of components indicated with GPI perfumes is changed, but still remains <5 %, no update is required.

-• Change of concentration of classified perfume/fragrance component
+• Change of concentration of classified perfume component

-If the concentration of Chemical name fragrance 2 is changed to <0,3% or >0,6% an update with a new concentration interval for Chemical name fragrance 2 is required, but an updated list is not.
+If the concentration of Chemical name perfume 2 is changed to <0,3 % or >0,6 % an update with a new concentration interval for Chemical name perfume 2 is required, but an updated list is not.

-- Addition of classified perfume/fragrance to a mixture in a group submission - If Chemical name fragrance 1 is added to Trade name 2, but the concentration is still within the interval 1-4 %, only an updated list is required. - If a classified perfume/fragrance, not declared among the components, is added to either of the mixtures, Trade name 1 or Trade name 2, an update of the components is required, as well as an updated list. - · Addition of not classified perfume/fragrance to a mixture in a group submission - If a perfume/fragrance not classified for any health hazards is added (i.e. which can be identified via the GPI), but the total concentration of the components identified via the same generic product identifier remains <5 %, no update is required. - If a perfume/fragrance not classified for any health hazards is added and it is indicated with the chemical name, an update of the component is needed.
-If the total concentration of this perfume/fragrance together with the components identified via the generic product identifiers remains <5 %, the concentration does not need to be indicated [B.3.4.2]. - Deletion of a classified perfume/fragrance in a mixture in a group submission - If Chemical name fragrance 3 is removed from Trade name 1 an update of the components is required as well as an updated list.
+- Addition of classified perfume to a mixture in a group submission - If Chemical name perfume 1 is added to Trade name 2, but the concentration is still within the interval 1-4 %, only an updated list is required. - If a classified perfume, not declared among the components, is added to either of the mixtures, Trade name 1 or Trade name 2, an update of the components is required, as well as an updated list. - Addition of not classified perfume to a mixture in a group submission - If a perfume not classified for any health hazards is added (i.e. which can be identified via the GPI), but the total concentration of the components identified via the same generic product identifier remains <5 %, no update is required. - If a perfume not classified for any health hazards is added and it is indicated with the chemical name, an update of the component is needed.
+If the total concentration of this perfume together with the components identified via the generic product identifiers remains <5 %, the concentration does not need to be indicated [B.3.4.2]. - Deletion of a classified perfume in a mixture in a group submission components is required as well as an updated list.

-Note: the total concentration of all perfumes and fragrances contained in each mixture of the group should not exceed 5%.
-Otherwise the mixtures cannot be grouped and separate standard submissions are required.
+Note: the total concentration of all perfumes contained in each mixture of the group could exceed 5% when considering both fragrances which vary and common fragrances.
+If the perfumes which vary in a specific mixture exceed 5%, this mixture cannot be grouped and a separate standard submission is required.